The human ear.

 The middle ear is connected to the back of the throat by a narrow tube – the eustachian tube.
 This is normally closed by a small muscle but when we swallow or cough the tube opens to admit air to the middle ear from the throat.
 This ensures that the pressure in the middle ear is the same as that in the outer ear (i.e. equal pressures are maintained in either side of the ear drum).

-The area of the ear drum or tympanic membrane (about 1/7 square inch) is nearly 30 times that of the oval window (about 1/200 square inch) and the ear bones form a system of levers which 'gear down' the movements of the tympanic membrane.
+The area of the ear drum or tympanic membrane (about 0.9 square centimeter) is nearly 30 times that of the oval window (about 0.03 square centimeter) and the ear bones form a system of levers which 'gear down' the movements of the tympanic membrane.
 This size difference between the two membranes and the 'gearing down' result in the pressure on the oval window being 22 times that of the original pressure of the vibration on the tympanic membrane.

 The ear is protected from very loud sounds by the action of two muscles – one attached to the tympanic membrane and the other to the stirrup.
 When these shorten, the tympanic membrane and the oval window (to which the stirrup is attached) become more taut so that the extent of their to-and-fro movement is reduced.